 My focus is on the strategic operations of the Trust ensuring that our resources and processes are maintained to enable our schools to give children the best possible outcomes.
 Driving the vision for the Trust through maximising the funding we receive and spending effectively to ensure our children have access to the facilities and tools that will enable each of them to “Reveal the Champion Within”.

-Mr Phil Powell, Executive Head Teacher (Data and Assessment)
+Mr Phil Powell, Executive Head Teacher, Knockhall Primary School

 “Read.
 Travel.
 Read.
 Ask.
 Read.
 Learn.
 Read.
 Connect.
 Read.”
 Dr Seuss.

 ‘Revealing the Champion Within’ - If we are truly to achieve this then our education offer has to be the very best that it can be; but what does that mean?
 To me, it means that not only will we have designed an inspirational curriculum that captures the minds of learners, but also the minds of the adults who deliver it to our children.
 It means that we constantly look at ourselves in order to assess whether we could be better meeting the needs of our children.
 It means that we are never happy, or content with our children’s outcomes, rather we always look to find ways of improving what we do in order to make outcomes better.
 More than anything however, it means to me that we do this as peers, supporting each other genuinely and with complete focus on our core purpose.

 As with every aspect of life at the Woodland Academy Trust, I believe that CAIRS has a vital role to play in the education, accountability and outcomes of our schools. each other the skills and knowledge to help us grow.

 Miss Jo Walkden, Executive Head Teacher, Northumberland Heath Primary School

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”
 Albert Einstein